Questions? Call us today!

 Consumer Terms of Supply of Services and Products

-This page (together with our Hosting Policy, Connectivity Policy, Privacy Policy, Terms of Website Use and Acceptable Use Policy) tells you information about us and the legal terms and conditions (Consumer Terms) on which we sell any of the goods or products (Products) or services (Services) or Products and Services listed on our website (Website) to you as a consumer.
+This page (together with our Connectivity Policy, Hosting Policy, Domain Policy, Mobile/SIM Policy, Complaints Code of Practice, Privacy Policy, Terms of Website Use and Acceptable Use Policy) tells you information about us and the legal terms and conditions (Consumer Terms) on which we sell any of the goods or products (Products) or services (Services) or Products and Services listed on our website (Website) to you as a consumer.

 If you are not buying Products or Services as a consumer then you must contract with us under our Business website terms and conditions of supply and should therefore return to our website to order as a business.

-These Consumer Terms will apply to any contract between us for the sale and supply of Products and or Services to you (Contract).
-Please read these Consumer Terms carefully and make sure that you understand them, before ordering any Products from our Website.
+These Consumer Terms will apply to any contract between us for the sale and supply of Products and/or Services to you (Contract).
+Please read these Consumer Terms carefully and make sure that you understand them before ordering any Products or Services from our Website.

-Please check on the box marked "I have read and understand the terms and conditions" at the end of the order form.
+Please tick the box marked "I have read and understand the terms and conditions" at the end of the order form.
 If you refuse to accept these Consumer Terms, you will not be able to order any Products or Services from our Website.

-You should print a copy of these Consumer Terms for future reference.
+You should save or print a copy of these Consumer Terms for future reference.

 These Consumer Terms, and any Contract between us, are only in the English language.